 - 2 teaspoons Edmond Fallot Honey Balsamic Mustard which you can buy in our online shop

-- 1 Tablespoon unsalted olive oil like Eleon Extra Virgin Olive Oil available in our online shop
+- 1 Tablespoon unsalted olive oil like Eleon Extra Virgin Olive Oil

 - 1 large leek or 2 small leeks, trimmed, halved lengthwise, and sliced (about 2 ¼ cups)